pyOpenSci/software-peer-review/_build/maintenance/collaboration.md

 ### Contributing guide

-We have a template contributing guidelines in our [cookiecutter repository](https://github.com/pyOpenSci/cookiecutter-pyopensci/blob/master/%7B%7Bcookiecutter.project_slug%7D%7D/CONTRIBUTING.rst).
-Even if you're not using cookiecutter to build your project, you can download our CONTRIBUTING.rst as a starting point.
+We have a [template for contributing guidelines](https://github.com/pyOpenSci/cookiecutter-pyopensci/blob/master/%7B%7Bcookiecutter.project_slug%7D%7D/CONTRIBUTING.rst) in our cookiecutter repository.
+Even if you're not using cookiecutter to build your project (see our [packaging guide](../packaging/#project-template) for info), you can download our CONTRIBUTING.rst as a starting point.

 You can tweak it a bit depending on your workflow and package.
 For example, make sure contributors have instructions in your CONTRIBUTING file for running local tests if not trivial.
-CONTRIBUTING can also contain some details about how you acknowledge contributions (see [this section](#attributions)) and the roadmap of your package (cf [this example](https://github.com/ecohealthalliance/fasterize/blob/master/CONTRIBUTING.md)).
+CONTRIBUTING can also contain some details about how you acknowledge contributions (see [this section](#attributions)) and the roadmap of your package (cf [this example for R](https://github.com/ecohealthalliance/fasterize/blob/master/CONTRIBUTING.md)).

 ### Issue labelling